arturochian/datascience-2015/lessons/14_close_out_supervised/README.md

 ## ANNs
 0. How do the inputs and the weights play a role in classifying a new sample?
+1. What is the equation of the perceptron?
+1. What does logistic function or the threshold function have to do with anything?
 1. How do we train the weights?
 2. How does a multi-layer perceptron work?
 3. When should we use ANNs?
 What kinds of applications?